inphobia/p5-idea-wikiclone/Implemented-features.md

   * Conversion `main::` to `::` and vice versa.
 * Actions
   * Deparse file - deparses current file using `B::Deparse`.
   * Re-format with `Perl::Tidy` - reformats current file.
-All configuration must be done via `.perltidyrc` file in project root (see [Perl::Tidy](http://search.cpan.org/~shancock/Perl-Tidy/) documentation).
-There is no UI to configure settings for now/
+By default `.perltidyrc` file in project root being used (see [Perl::Tidy](http://search.cpan.org/~shancock/Perl-Tidy/) documentation).
+You may specify additional command line arguments in the Perl5 settings.
 * Code Generation
   * Actions to generate getters and setters
   * Action to generate class constructor